droe/acefile/apidoc/index.rst

 created using an unregistered version by setting it to ``*UNREGISTERED VERSION*``.

 Integrity Checks
 ~~~~~~~~~~~~~~~~

 Each header contains a 16 bit checksum over the header bytes.
 Each archive
 member has a 32 bit checksum over the decompressed bytes.
 ACE uses an bitwise
-inverted CRC-32 checksum as the 32 bit checksum, and a truncated version of
+inverted CRC-32 with polynomial ``0x04C11DB7`` as the 32 bit checksum, and a
-that for the 16 bit checksum.
+truncated version of that for the 16 bit checksum.

 Compression Methods
 ~~~~~~~~~~~~~~~~~~~

-Archive members are compressed using one of the following methods:
+Archive members are compressed using one of the following methods, as indicated in their ``FILE`` header:

 **stored**
     Data is stored as-is without any compression applied.

 **LZ77**
-    ACE 1.0 plain LZ77 compression over a Huffman-encoded symbol stream.
+    ACE 1.0 plain LZ77 compression over a Huffman-encoded symbol stream, with configurable dictionary size of 1K..4M literals.

 **blocked**
     ACE 2.0 blocked mode compresses data in separate blocks, each block using